 With targeted recruitment, efforts are concentrated on narrowly defined, smaller groups of people in order to achieve a clearly defined objective.
 Targeted recruitment "routes the recruitment message directly to the people who are most likely to follow through to become foster or adoptive parents.
 It focuses on families in targeted communities where homes are needed, as well as on families with specific backgrounds that match the backgrounds and needs of children awaiting homes" (Annie E. Casey Foundation, 2012).

-Another approach, child-specific recruitment, focuses on finding a foster or adoptive home for a particular child.
-Child-Specific Recruitment of this guide describes the different types of child-specific recruitment in detail.
+Another approach, child-focused recruitment, focuses on finding a foster or adoptive home for a particular child.
+Chapter 5 of this guide describes the different types of child-focused recruitment in detail.

 General recruitment uses methods that are designed to reach as many people as possible with a one-size-fits-all message.
 Volume is the key factor in this approach.
 While this approach can be helpful in reaching a wide variety of families, it is most helpful in setting the stage for more targeted recruitment.

-To develop a targeted recruitment strategy, start by analyzing local data to understand current recruitment strengths and gaps (see Driving Recruitment with Data).
+To develop a targeted recruitment strategy, start by analyzing local data to understand current recruitment strengths and gaps (see Chapter 2).
 Assessing the data identifies the problem that needs attention before pre-determining a solution.
 Data also help to define the work that has been accomplished, identify areas that need more attention, and provide a launch pad for innovative solutions.

 The general sequence of steps in analyzing and using local data include: